 The Russian Olympic Committee is the gold medal favorite in Beijing.
 Their 25-man roster is made up entirely of professional players from Russia’s KHL which is considered the second-best league in the world behind the NHL.
 Seven players from the 2018 Olympic championship team (when Russia competed as Olympic Athletes from Russia) will return to the lineup in Beijing.

 RELATED: 2022 Winter Olympics - How to watch men’s, women’s U.S. Hockey on NBC and Peacock

-The 2022 U.S. Men’s Olympic hockey team featured the youngest roster since the 1994 Lillehammer Games.
-19-year-old Matty Beniers was the youngest on the team.
-Forward Brian O’Neill was the only veteran from the 2018 Olympic team.
+The 2022 U.S. Men’s Olympic hockey team features the youngest roster since the 1994 Lillehammer Games.
+19-year-old Matty Beniers is the youngest on the team.
+Forward Brian O’Neill is the only veteran from the 2018 Olympic team.
 Additionally, 15 of the 25 Americans currently play in the NCAA.
 A total of 14 NCAA schools are represented see the full list below.